Blade Only Examples

 """

-Login an a remote Blade en start a remote client.
+Login on a remote Blade and start a remote client.

 Send a ping command to test the connection with the Python interface.